EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

 {{< pullquote "Across all the locations we track, the average eviction filing rate was 7.9%, which means that landlords filed roughly one eviction case for every 13 renter households in 2025." >}}

 While the total number of eviction filings across all sites was lower, this change was not consistent across the country.
+To better understand this variety, we talk about case filings {{< smartlink "compared to the post-pandemic average" "https://evictionlab.org/new-baseline/" >}}—the typical number of eviction cases filed annually in 2023 and 2024.
 Eviction filings were up relative to average in 13 of the 48 sites we track (Figure 2).
 In Travis County, TX (the greater Austin area), landlords filed 30% more eviction filings than normal in 2025.
 Filings were up substantially in each of our three Oregon sites, as well as in the areas of Charleston, SC, and Columbus, OH.
 On the other hand, locations from Miami to Connecticut recorded far fewer cases than normal in 2025.
 The largest drop was in Bridgeport, CT (Fairfield County), where last year, landlords filed 20% fewer cases than average.
 It’s encouraging that more than two-thirds of the sites we monitor experienced fewer evictions than usual.

 <div class="tab-content" id="pills-tabContent">
   <div class="tab-pane fade show active" id="pills-with" role="tabpanel" aria-labelledby="pills-with-tab">